AdobeDocs/experience-platform.en/help/destinations/ui/activate-account-audiences.md

   >[!TIP]
   >
-  >The destinations that can export profile audiences are indicated with an icon in the upper right corner of the card, similar to the destination highlighted below, or you can use the data type filter to only display destinations that can export prospect audiences, as [shown higher on the page](#supported-destinations).
+  >The destinations that can export account audiences are indicated with an icon in the upper right corner of the card, similar to the destination highlighted below, or you can use the data type filter to only display destinations that can export account audiences, as [shown higher on the page](#supported-destinations).

   ![Amazon S3 destination page that can export profile audiences highlighted.](/help/destinations/assets/ui/activate-account-audiences/amazon-s3-icon-activate-account-audiences.png)